 Shotgun Slade had a few characteristics which made the series unique.
 The first quirk was his profession.
 Instead of being a marshal, a sheriff or a wandering gunfighter, Slade was a private detective who was hired by individuals to trace criminals, return purloined money and other consistent activities.

 The second quirk was his weapon.
 Slade carried a combination shotgun that had an upper and a lower barrel.
-From the lower barrel he was able to fire a 12-gauge shotgun shell and from the top barrel he could fire a 32 caliber rifle bullet.
+From the lower barrel he was able to fire a 12-gauge shotgun shell and from the top barrel he could fire a 32 calibre rifle bullet.

 This gun gave Slade the ability to fire at close and distant targets with the same amount of accuracy.